Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/www/index.md

 ### Conclusions

-It was found that the static and convective studies matches each other to within 2%, and further reinforced initial python numerical calculations for heat losses to the environment, giving us a context of the power supply that would be needed for this project.
+It was found that the static and convective studies matched each other to within 2%, and further reinforced initial python numerical calculations for heat losses to the environment, giving us a context of the power supply that would be needed for this project.
 The humidity was not found to affect results outside of edge-case scenarios, which will be passed on to Majicom for consideration in their electrical systems.

 ## 4) Tap Water Cooling